It’s Your Money: Let Us Prove It

 Exercise Your Rights: Recover Your Property

-In various cases, the Supreme Court has decided civil forfeiture of assets related to alleged criminal activity does not constitute double jeopardy, but that it can comprise a due process violation or an excessive fine.
-In addition to Constitutional protections recognized through case law, there are state and federal laws that spell out procedures that must be followed when public officials can seize your cash or property.
+In various cases, the Supreme Court has decided the civil forfeiture of assets related to alleged criminal activity does not constitute double jeopardy.
+Rather, forfeiture can comprise a due process violation or an excessive fine.
+In addition to the Constitutional protections recognized through case law, there are state and federal laws that spell out procedures that must be followed when public officials seize your cash or property.

-Although most asset seizures involve allegations of illegal drug activity, prosecutors have also attempted to seize cash, vehicles and other property in connection with allegations of prostitution, drunken driving and financial crimes.
+Although most asset seizures involve allegations of illegal drug activity, Oklahoma prosecutors have also attempted to seize cash, vehicles, and other property in connection with allegations of prostitution, drunken driving, and financial crimes.
 In each case, if the seizure is conducted outside of a criminal proceeding, you’ll need to go to civil court to get back your property.
 You’ll have the best chance for prevailing in civil court when you are represented by a Tulsa asset forfeiture attorney.

 Unlike criminal matters, when the government seizes your cash a court is not obligated to appoint an attorney if you can’t afford one.
-Some laws however, do allow “claimants” to ask the courts to release a portion of seized funds to pay for legal costs associated with the claim.
-In some cases, courts may award attorney fees to a person from whom the government seized money without good cause.
+Some laws, however, do allow “claimants” to ask the courts to release a portion of seized funds to pay for the legal costs associated with the claim.
+In some cases, courts may award attorneys’ fees to a person from whom the government seized money without good cause.